-Bruxism is a sleep disorder characterized by the subconscious clenching of the jaw and grinding the teeth while the patient is asleep.
+Bruxism is a disorder characterized by the subconscious clenching of the jaw and grinding of the teeth during sleep.
 Bruxism is often a symptom of sleep apnea, a sleep disorder where the patient experiences frequent pauses in breathing and blockages in the airway.
-Ignoring bruxism for a considerable duration can lead to more complicated symptoms that may affect your everyday routine.
+Ignoring bruxism can lead to more complicated symptoms that may affect your everyday routine.

 - The teeth may face severe wear, due to which they may become extremely sensitive, look shorter than usual, undergo surface cracks, etc.